rezacsedu/Classification_Benchmarks_Benglai_NLP/README.md

-# Code for BengWord2Vec model and applications around it
+# BengWord2Vec model and it's applications

 Our BengWord2Vec is technically a Word2Vec model, which is based on 250 articles.
 This is based on https://github.com/Kyubyong/wordvectors, implementation but with additional midifications and updates.